.Cold winter camp was not my favourite until I completed my current set up to keep myself warm in those nights.

 With this setup, I actually woke up a few times the middle of the night, toasted.
 It’s cold outside, but it’s warm in here.

-Hope these tips would help you to feel confident about your next cold camping night.
-What’s your favorite winter trick?
+Hope these tips will help you to feel confident about your next cold camping night.
+What’s your favourite winter trick?
 Let me know!
-Id love to try something different.
+I’d love to try something different.

 Leave a Reply